On Medicare? Annual Open Enrollment Is Now

 In general, people 65 or older and those who qualify by disability are eligible for Part A. Younger people with certain disabilities can also be eligible for Part A.

-Most people who are automatically enrolled in Medicare Part A and they will receive a government red, white, and blue Medicare card in the mail 3 months before their 65th birthday.
+Some people who are automatically enrolled in Medicare Part A and they will receive a government red, white, and blue Medicare card in the mail 3 months before their 65th birthday.

 What does Part A cover?